emmettstr/prosody-for-treebanks/README.md

 # prosody-for-treebanks

-Tools for augmenting .conllu trees with prosodic data.
+This library contains a set of tools for augmenting .conllu encoded syntactic corpora with discrete and continuous prosodic data.